evillgenius75/k8s_appdev_adv/2_Advanced_K8S_API/2_1_Advanced_API_Pod.md

 ```

 #### Testing
-You will need to exec into the pod with an `ls` of the directory and see the properties of the file wher ethe user is UID45 and the FileSystem Group is 213
+You will need to exec into the pod with an `ls` of the directory and see the properties of the file where the user is UID45 and the FileSystem Group is 213
 ```console
 kubectl exec security-context-pod -- ls -l /etc/directory
 ```